biomejs/biome/editors/vscode/README.md

 Odd minor versions are dedicated to pre-releases, e.g. `*.5.*` .
 Even minor versions are dedicated to official releases, e.g. `*.6.*`.

+## Troubleshooting

+> I installed `@biomejs/biome`, but the extension shows a warning saying that it could not resolve library.

+The library `@biomejs/biome` specifies some optional dependencies that are installed based on your OS and architecture.

+It's possible though, that the extension can't resolve the binary when loading the extension.
+This is caused - probably - by your package manager.

+**To resolve the issue**, try to install the binary manually.
+The warning should show you the binary that belongs to your machine.

+**If you work in a team that use different OSs/architectures**, it's advised to install all the binaries:

+- `@biomejs/cli-darwin-arm64`
+- `@biomejs/cli-darwin-x64`
+- `@biomejs/cli-linux-arm64`
+- `@biomejs/cli-linux-x64`
+- `@biomejs/cli-win32-arm64`
+- `@biomejs/cli-win32-x64`